 -

-Beat Butter and Sugar.
-Cream together sugar, butter, and vanilla in a large mixing bowl until a thick paste forms, about 1 minute.
-Add egg and mix until well combined.
+Mix together the sugar, softened butter, and vanilla in a large mixing bowl until a thick paste forms, about 1 minute.
+Add the egg and mix until well combined.
 Reduce speed to low and add the dry ingredients.
 Scrape down the sides and bottom of the bowl.
-Mix until a thick dough forms.
+Mix until a dough forms.

 -